Abbey Shell, LISW

 Meryl Welsh, MA, LMHC, CPDM, CDMS, NCC

-Rachel Larson, MS, tLMHC
+Rachel Andrews, MS, tLMHC

 I have worked with Life Connections for two years and in this time, I have worked mainly with children who have Oppositional Defiant Disorder (ODD), ADHD and Reactive Attachment Disorder (RAD).
 I have also worked with many of the same siblings and work to strengthen the family system.